less/less-docs/content/usage/Developing-less.js.md

 Optional: To get the current version of the less compiler do `npm -g install less` - npm is the node package manager and "-g" installs it to be available globally.

 You should now be able to do `lessc file.less` and if there is an appropriate file.less then it will be compiled and output to the stdout.
 You can then compare it to running locallay (node bin/lessc).

+## Guide

+If you look at [http://www.gliffy.com/go/publish/4784259](http://www.gliffy.com/go/publish/4784259),  This is an overview diagram of how less works.